 After graduating as a Food Scientist, I worked for the first seven years managing research and development teams manufacturing products from red meat, smallgoods and poultry.
 During this time I worked in abattoirs, labs and processing factories.
 I was responsible for all aspects of launching new food products onto the market.
-For the past eleven years, I’ve juggled having two children with working in technical sales roles.
+For the past eleven years, I’ve been working in technical sales roles.
 These have allowed me to work as a food scientist, providing technical support and product knowledge on a broad range of food ingredients used in the manufacture of food and beverage products.
-I have the pleasure of working with other food scientists, chefs and quality and marketing staff from all types of businesses from small family owned companies to big Multi-Nationals across the country.
+I have the pleasure of working with other food scientists, chefs, quality and marketing staff from food manufacturing businesses across the country.
+I am currently studying a Diploma in Nutrition as I wanted to learn more about Nutrition and Healthy Eating.
 My experience working with food manufacturers and processers has given me direct insight into how our food is made.
 Also, more importantly, what is in our food and why it’s in our food?
 This is part of the reason I wanted to write this blog.

 My hope is that this blog will be used as a tool to educate fellow food lovers about the foods they purchase for themselves and their families to consume and enjoy every day.
 Too often we hear in the media about health issues now impacting us not just locally, but globally.
 Countries across the world are now having to deal with skyrocketing increases in diabetes, ever increasing rates of childhood obesity, and the health impacts of high sugar consumption throughout the general population.
 These critical issues impact not just on our own health and longevity, but the health of our children and essentially the future of our families.
 Our children in particular have the right to live long and healthy lives.
 They rely on us as their parents to make these healthy choices for them as they grow into adulthood.
 Being a parent of two young girls, I know how difficult this can be on a daily basis and without the knowledge behind you, this can be a daily struggle.